-What are the specific features of an indoor digital menu board?
+What are the specific features of an indoor digital menu display board?

 Digital Menu – Screen visibility

 The screens used are traditional indoor displays, certified for continuous use, 24×7/365.
 They are also certified by the screen manufacturers to operate in a food-related environment with a tolerance for heat and grease.

 Their brightness should be at least 500 nits, with faithful colour reproduction for the menu items shown.
 Screens positioned side by side must be able to display menus with the same colour settings.
 Since customers are closer to the screens, the size is generally limited to 55 inches.

 Finally, ideally, the edges of the screens must be as thin as possible so that visitors see all screens as one, generally displayed in landscape mode, as a single communications device.
 Content display is synchronized across the screens, each playing the content assigned to it.

 Customers’ exposure time is longer indoors, giving them more time to explore the content before they place their order.

 Content editing using a smartphone – Versatility

 QL software offers content control, for example taking a photo of the menu of the day and posting it immediately, activating or deactivating the display of certain products or publishing an express message.
 If one screen fails, its content can be easily transferred to another screen, which will display the additional content in rotation.
 However, since the digital menu board is seen by several customers at the same time, much of the interactivity used for outdoor menu boards does not apply indoors.

 Two types of content